Member Organizations

 Quality Assurance

-In Switzerland, a mandatory quality assurance (QA) review system is required only for all statutory audits of financial statements.
-The Federal Audit Oversight Authority (FAOA) has the responsibility for carrying out QA reviews in accordance with the Federal Act on the Licensing and Oversight of Auditors (AOA) of 2005.
+In Switzerland, a mandatory quality assurance (QA) review system is required for all statutory audits of financial statements.
+The Federal Audit Oversight Authority (FAOA) is responsible for carrying out QA reviews per the Federal Act on the Licensing and Oversight of Auditors (AOA) of 2005.

-Public interest entities (PIEs) include listed companies and financial institutions.
-In Switzerland, the five largest audit firms operating in the jurisdictions are inspected on an annual basis.
+In Switzerland, the five largest audit firms operating in the jurisdiction and which have a significant market share in the audit of public interest entities are inspected annually.
 Other PIE audit firms are inspected every three years (or five years for firms providing auditing services to financial intermediaries who are directly subordinated to the Swiss Financial Market Supervisory Authority).
-In addition, sole practitioners registered at FAOA are subject to peer reviews under the FAOA monitoring.
-The Swiss Expert Association for Audit, Tax and Fiduciary (EXPERTsuisse) reports that the FAOA’s QA review system is in line with the best practices of the SMO 1.
+All other firms are subject to a license renewal process every 5 years or earlier in case of any reported information.
+Sole practitioners registered at FAOA are subject to peer reviews.
+The Swiss Expert Association for Audit, Tax and Fiduciary (EXPERTsuisse) reports that the FAOA’s QA review system aligns with the best practices of the SMO 1, however, as of 2023, IAASB Quality Management Standards have not been adopted.

-In addition, the Swiss Code of Obligations (Swiss CO), as amended in 2017, requires audit firms to have a quality control system in place.
-EXPERTsuisse has issued a national quality control standard (QS1), converged with ISQC 1, that has been endorsed by FAOA.
+In addition, the Swiss Code of Obligations (Swiss CO), as amended in 2023, requires audit firms to have a quality control system in place.
+EXPERTsuisse has issued a national quality control standard (ISQC-CH 1) which is converged with IAASB Quality Control Standards and which the FAOA has endorsed.

 -